EliasOPrado/tour-project/Readme.md

 - Search for the retreat or destination by its keyword and receive a feedback by the website if it isn't available.
 - Find information about the company such as address phone number and its mission.
 - Finding the destination, the user can find details of it, such as text and picture based content related to the destination.
+- The user can scroll on the retreat page and through different paginations.
+- Also, be able to see a preview image of the destination, date and price on a card container.
 - The user can also add comments to the destination they want.
-- Add one or multiple trips to the shopping cart with the maximum ten people each.
+- Add one or multiple trips to the shopping cart with the maximum ten people for each tour.
+- Clicking on add he or she will be redirected to the cart page.
+- If the user is not logged in they will be redirected to the login page before go to the cart page.
 - Edit the shopping cart if required.
 - Checkout using card payment.
+- Once the payment is done a success message is sent below the navbar and disappear on three seconds after the user be redirected to the home page.

 ## Design choices
 The Tour project website is a tour application that has its main customers, people who want to have a relax and spiritual retreat.